-We hold a lot of information about our customers and the organisation itself.
-We manage this in line with our Information Governance Policy (PDF, 273KB).
+We hold a great deal of information about our customers and the organisation itself.
+We manage this in line with our Information Governance Policy.

 The Assurance Team is the main point of contact for Information Governance queries, and is responsible for: